 Android app.
 Such an app would request audio focus and respond to focus

 notifications by starting/stopping the external source as necessary to fit

 into the Android focus policy.
 One suggested mechanism to control such

 external devices is

-For this reason, you should consider focus as a way to indirectly control and deconflict media playback and not as a primary audio control mechanism—the vehicle should not depend on the focus system for operation of the audio subsystem.
+For this reason, you should consider focus as a way to indirectly control and deconflict the media playback and not as a primary audio control mechanism; the vehicle shouldn't depend on the focus system for operation of the audio subsystem.
 Focus awareness is not part of the HAL and should not be used to influence audio routing.